bee-browser/bee/packages/jsparser/README.md

 grammar into the corresponding `bison`'s grammar in an automatic way.
 We think that this is one of main reasons that the most existing JavaScript parser implementations are hand-written.

-We should implement bee-jsparser by hand like as those, we didn't.
-Because our browser engine is experimental and for fun.
+We should implement bee-jsparser by hand like as those, but we don't.
+Instead, we attempt to develop our own parser generator tools which support the special notations used in the ECMA-262 specification.
+This is an experimental attempt and for a fun.

 ## Generating code using the parser generator tools

+You don't you don't need to generate the code manually if you want to develop modules using bee-jsparser.
+The code has already been generated and committed to the repository.
+So, what you need to do is just fetching the source files from the repository.

+When you change files affecting the generated code, you need to perform one of the following
-Run the following command:
+command:

 ```shell
 make codegen